 Disclosure: This post may contain affiliate links.
 If you click on a link I may make a small commission at no extra cost to you.
 You can read the full disclosure here.

 Housing is a necessity, but for some of us, it can be a luxury.
 It comes as no surprise that houses don’t come cheap, leaving several people unable to purchase their own homes.
-Plus, it takes quite long to save money for a house that’s exactly how you pictured it.
-This is why a lot of us live in our first starter houses for just a couple of years.
+Plus, it takes quite a long time to save money for a house that’s exactly how you pictured it.
+This is why many of us live in our first starter houses for just a couple of years.

 What is the cheapest type of house to build?

 The cheapest type of house to build is a shipping container house.
 A shipping container house, also known as a shipping container home, is a home built from a steel cargo shipping container.
 These homes are mostly used for recreational purposes but are being used more often to house the homeless.
 They are also used to create temporary housing for disaster victims.
 Shipping container housing can range from a small, floating vacation home to a large multi-room structure that can fit the needs of a family.

 Sometimes, it’s not even about the money.
 With an increasing number of Americans working remotely, there’s less reason than ever to restrict yourself to a single location.

 - House Alternatives

 - 18 House Alternatives

 - Option #2 –Earth Houses